-After peeling and trimming fruits and veggies, we’re left with scraps that often get tossed in the compost bin or the trash.
-But think twice before tossing these odds and ends — there are actually quite a few delicious uses for common kitchen scraps.
+After peeling and trimming produce and prepping meals, we’re left with scraps that often get tossed in the compost bin or the trash.
+But think twice before tossing these odds and ends — there are actually quite a few delicious uses for common kitchen scraps and leftovers.

 Peeling some spuds to make mashed potatoes or potato salad?
-Those skins might not be part of your dish, but with a little work they make a crispy, chewy snack that falls somewhere between potato chips and French fries.
-Toss the peels with oil and seasonings, then roast at 400°F for 15 to 20 minutes.
+Those skins might not be part of your dish, but toss them in the oven and they make a crispy, chewy snack that falls somewhere between potato chips and French fries.

-If you’re making apple pie this season, or simply prefer to peel your apples before eating them, hang on to those peels.
+If you’re making apple pie, or simply prefer to peel your apples before eating them, hang on to those peels.
 They’re a secret gem just waiting to be transformed into a sweet, crispy apple chip.
-Roast the peels, tossed with a tiny bit of melted butter and cinnamon sugar, at 400°F for 10 to 12 minutes.
+Roast the peels, tossed with a tiny bit of melted butter and cinnamon sugar for a totally tasty snack.

 Melon is such a sweet summertime treat.
 But after devouring the sweet flesh, most of us don’t think twice before tossing the rind, which can be just as valuable.
 The rind is the firm, whitish part of the melon that sits between the flesh and the outer skin.
 It has a surprising number of uses, including making pickles, using it in place of cucumbers for salads and gazpachos, and adding it to curries.

 Get inspired: 5 Reasons to Reconsider Trashing Your Watermelon Rind

 6. Blitz herb stems into a sauce or add to stock.